mukherjeesrabana99/school_management_application/README.md

 1. While creating the timetable model the subjects are required  to be be hardcoded,which needs to be fixed
-2.While creating result, multiple subjects can't be chosen at a time, which too needs to ve fixed.
+2.While creating result, multiple subjects can't be chosen at a time, which too needs to be fixed.